Basis-Theory/basistheory-integration-guides/collections/guides/manage/manage-applications-terraform.md

 You can follow our [quickstart with curl](https://developers.basistheory.com/getting-started/quickstart-with-curl/) guide and skip to step 3 to create tokens with your Application API key output.

-## Using Terraform to manage Reactors and more
+## Using Terraform to manage other Basis Theory resources

 If you'd like to manage other Basis Theory resources via Terraform, take a look at the other docs we've made available in the [Terraform provider docs](https://registry.terraform.io/providers/Basis-Theory/basistheory/latest/docs).